-Requirement per AOD Proposed Testing Approach A. An assessment of whether BILH is in compliance with the System-wide Price Constraint as to each of the Covered Payers, as set forth in Paragraphs 72-89 Note: Please note that procedures for the Year 5 report are focused on contracts which were executed during the BILH Fiscal Year (10/1/22 - 9/30/23).
-Testing may include contracts which are executed subsequent to the reporting period in an effort to ensure testing efficiency; review of these contracts will be included in the Year 6 report. • Obtain a schedule of payer revenues for the most recent 12-month period ending September 30, 2023, and agree to audited financial statements; schedule is expected to include medical insurers and managed behavioral health organizations, as applicable • Obtain and analyze a listing of managed care contracts by entity and by payer, including contract terms, expiration dates, and approximate revenues • Understand how revenue from Covered Payers fits into the BILH's overall payer mix, including revenues for managed behavioral health organizations • Understand BILH's identification of any payers excluded from the price constraint, based on the terms of the AOD • On an annual basis, review the contract listing to identify contracts scheduled for renewal during the fiscal year • In the instance that BILH negotiates a new contract or contract renewal with a managed behavioral health organization, and in the instance that the Massachusetts Office of the Attorney General determines that the contract is material to BILH's compliance with the Price Constraint, Grant Thornton will review related documentation for consistency with the AOD • Perform other procedures, as necessary, to assess consistency with the AOD • Read any contracts that the Company negotiates or renegotiates during each fiscal year in order to obtain an understanding of the pricing structure.
-Note that this may include different rates or different pricing structures for each BILH provider • Obtain and analyze price constraint worksheet and supporting documentation • Obtain and analyze alternate fee for service pricing vs. value based pricing terms provided by BILH to the payer, if appropriate • Obtain pricin B. BILH shall maintain access for the communities served by BILH Hospitals Understand and note services added by BILH during this period
+Requirement per AOD Proposed Testing Approach A. An assessment of whether BILH is in compliance with the System-wide Price Constraint as to each of the Covered Payers, as set forth in Paragraphs 72-89 Note: Please note that procedures for the Year 6 report are focused on contracts which were executed during the BILH Fiscal Year (10/1/23 - 9/30/24).
+Testing may include contracts which are executed subsequent to the reporting period in an effort to ensure testing efficiency; review of these contracts will be included in the Year 7 report.
+Obtain a schedule of payer revenues for the most recent 12-month period ending September 30, 2024, and agree to audited financial statements; schedule is expected to include medical insurers and managed behavioral health organizations, as applicable Obtain and analyze a listing of managed care contracts by entity and by payer, including contract terms, expiration dates, and approximate revenues Understand how revenue from Covered Payers fits into the BILH's overall payer mix, including revenues for managed behavioral health organizations Understand BILH's identification of any payers excluded from the price constraint, based on the terms of the AOD On an annual basis, review the contract listing to identify contracts scheduled for renewal during the fiscal year In the instance that BILH negotiates a new contract or contract renewal with a managed behavioral health organization, and in the instance that the Massachusetts Office of the Attorney General determines that the AOD Perform other procedures, as necessary, to assess consistency with the AOD Read any contracts that the Company negotiates or renegotiates during each fiscal year in order to obtain an understanding of the pricing structure.
+Note that this may include different rates or different pricing structures for each BILH provider Obtain and analyze alternate fee for service pricing vs. value based pricing terms provided by BILH to the payer, if appropriate Obtain and analyze alternate fee for service pricing vs. value based pricing terms provided by BILH to the payer, if appropriate Obtain pricing worksheets f B. BILH shall maintain access for the communities served by BILH Hospitals Understand and note services added by BILH during this period